compmec/shapepy/docs/source/rst/installation.rst

 How to install
 ------------------------------

-Install the package and all of its dependencies can be done through the `python package index <https://pypi.org/project/compmec-section/>`_:
+Install the package and all of its dependencies can be done through the `python package index <https://pypi.org/project/compmec-shape/>`_:

 .. code-block:: console

-  $ pip install compmec-section
+  $ pip install compmec-shape

 Testing the Installation